rfl-urbaniak/redditAttacks/index.md

 Next, we focus on the uncertainties involved.
-One standard way  to estimate them is to use a one-sample t-tests to estimate the means and 95\% confidence intervals for `activityDifference`} for different numbers of attacks (this would be  equivalent to running a paired t-test for activity before and activity after).
+One standard way  to estimate them is to use a one-sample t-tests to estimate the means and $95\%$ confidence intervals for `activityDifference` for different numbers of attacks (this would be  equivalent to running a paired t-test for activity before and activity after).

 Here is the analysis for narrow attacks.
 There were not enough observations  for attacks above 8 (3, 2, and 2 for 9, 10 and 11 attacks, and single observations for a few higher non-zero counts)  for a t-test to be useful, so  we run the t-test for up to 8 attacks.